Vikas-PK/RISC-V-based-MYTH/README.md

 The day concluded with a practical project: implementing a **calculator with memory and recall functionality**, integrating all learned concepts into a cohesive and verified design.

+**Key Takeaways**
+- Learned the fundamentals of TL-Verilog syntax and Makerchip workflow.
+- Understood timing-based modeling for predictable hardware behavior.
+- Applied pipelining and retiming techniques for performance optimization.
+- Used validity and flow control for reliable data movement.
+- Implemented clock gating to enhance power efficiency.
+- Designed hierarchical modules for better scalability.
+- Completed a functional calculator project with memory and recall features.

 Block diagram of the developed **calculator with memory and recall functionality**,
 <img width="1251" height="834" alt="image" src="https://github.com/user-attachments/assets/e6611206-25f4-4d76-9428-b9de926bb488" />